-The three components of net position - invested in capital assets net of related debt, restricted, and unrestricted - should be shown separately for governmental activities, business-type activities, and the total primary government.
+The three components of net position - net investment in capital assets, restricted, and unrestricted - should be shown separately for governmental activities, business-type activities, and the total primary government.
 (GASB Statement 44, Paragraph 9, pg.
 4).
 This supplemental schedule should tie to Exhibit 1 and Schedule D of the financial statements.